Golaghat British Cemetery

-The Golaghat British Cemetery is a cemetery in India located on the premises opposite to Cally Coomer Doss & Co., adjacent to the circle office of Assam Power Distribution Company Limited at Golaghat, Assam.
+The Golaghat British Cemetery is a cemetery located on the premises opposite to Cally Coomer Doss & Co., adjacent to the circle office of Assam Power Distribution Company Limited at Golaghat, Assam, India.
 It is Assam's one of the oldest burial grounds dating back to India's pre-independence era, containing 28 burials of British officers of tea estates and their families, and is open for public viewing.

 The oldest grave in the cemetery is that of Capt.
-John Butler, then political agent who died at the age of 33 on January 7, 1876.
+John Butler, then political agent who died at the age of 33 on 7 January 1876.
 Butler was one of the first British officers to lead expeditions to the Naga and Manipur hills.
-The cemetery also houses the grave of John Gordon McIntosh, then manager of Bukhial tea estate, who died in a plane crash on May 12, 1957.
-McIntosh, nicknamed Mac, had his own personal Aeronca chief single engine propeller airplane which he would fly himself, accompanied by his German shepherd.
+The cemetery also houses the grave of John Gordon McIntosh, then manager of Bukhial tea estate, who died in a plane crash on 12 May 1957.
+McIntosh had his own personal Aeronca chief single engine propeller airplane that he flew himself, accompanied by his German shepherd.

-Golaghat Municipal Board currently maintains the cemetery premises, besides preventing any land encroachment near the cemetery.
+Golaghat Municipal Board maintains the cemetery premises, including preventing any land encroachment near the cemetery.